 - Closed-circuit television

-This information was combined with interviews and cross-checked with other data to identify contacts and take appropriate containment measures.22
+This information was combined with interviews and cross-checked with other data to trace contacts and take appropriate containment measures.43 (see figure below)

-South Korea made efficient use of technology to help ensure compliance with containment efforts by developing apps that collected relevant data, which eased the burden on EIS officers and made it possible for them to cope with the high volume of investigations.
-Patient trajectories were made public to enable citizens to track their own movements against those of suspected cases.
-Traveler information was shared with health facilities and pharmacies to facilitate prompt identification of cases and contacts.24
+South Korea encourages compliance with containment efforts by developing apps that collected relevant data, which eases the burden on EIS officers and made it possible for them to cope with the high volume of investigations.
+Patient trajectories are made public to enable citizens to track their own movements compared with those of suspected cases.
+Traveler information is shared with health facilities and pharmacies to facilitate prompt identification of cases and contacts.48

-During a shortage of hospital beds in the epicenter of Daegu, health officials developed a triage system using a Brief Severity Scoring System to classify patient illnesses as mild, moderate, severe, or critical.
-Mildly ill patients were sent to community treatment centers where they were closely monitored, moderately ill patients were sent to community hospitals, and severely or critically ill patients were hospitalized at tertiary hospitals equipped to provide intensive care.25
+During a shortage of hospital beds in the epicenter of Daegu, health officials developed a triage system using a brief severity scoring system to classify patient illnesses as mild, moderate, severe, or critical.
+Mildly ill patients were sent to community treatment centers where they were closely monitored, moderately ill patients were sent to community hospitals, and severely or critically ill patients were hospitalized at tertiary hospitals equipped to provide intensive care.54

 Using portable negative pressure devices, the government was able to rapidly expand the supply of temporary airborne infection isolation rooms.
-In Daegu, officials created about 400 additional negative pressure beds during the crisis.26
+In Daegu, officials created about 400 additional negative pressure beds during the crisis.55

 The government intervened in early March to purchase 80 percent of the mask supply from Korean manufacturers, fully ban exports, set a price limit on mask sales, and limit the number of masks sold weekly through retailers.
 Moreover, the government prioritized the distribution of masks to medical facilities.
 These interventions provided relief and averted further shortages, without forcing hospitals to issue policies about reusing PPE.58 As the mask supply stabilized, the government relaxed sales limits to three masks in April and ten in June, and eliminated specific purchasing days.
 This policy was enforced by the development of a shared database that logged purchases across markets, post offices, and pharmacies.59

 Despite its success, lessons from South Korea may not be relevant to all countries.
 South Korea, which is separated from China by North Korea, is effectively an island with respect to border travel and access.
-The population is highly urbanized, with over 80 percent living in urban areas.65 As a result, most cases in South Korea were clustered in more specific, confined areas than in China or other countries.
-Cases were often related to a small number of high-transmission events or locations, including megachurch services, other religious observances, a hobby sports group meeting, and workers in the tightly packed telecommunication center of a bank.
-As a result, meticulous contact tracing may have been easier than in other settings where cases spread through multiple smaller clusters and community transmission—as evidenced by the challenges South Korea faced in December when community spread occurred in small clusters.
+The population is highly urbanized, with over 80 percent living in urban areas.65 As a result, most cases in South Korea were clustered and often related to a small number of high-transmission events or locations, including megachurch services, other religious observances, a hobby sports group meeting, and workers in the tightly packed telecommunication center of a bank.
+Meticulous contact tracing may have been easier than in other settings where the disease spread through multiple smaller clusters and community transmission—as evidenced by the challenges South Korea faced in December when community spread occurred in small clusters.

 Culturally and legally, South Korea is more tolerant of personal data-sharing, and its success has been heavily dependent on its ability to rapidly scale up technological solutions.
 Countries with less technology and where citizens do not have smartphones or are not as willing to share their data may experience difficulties adapting such strategies.

 This framework identified three countries which provide key success stories in addressing the pandemic: South Korea, Vietnam and Germany.
-In follow-up articles, in-country experts provide key insights into how these countries achieved this.
+In these related articles, in-country experts provide key insights into how these countries achieved this.